MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

       }

 In the first line we set up the the `UIAlertController` by providing it with a `message` and a `preferredStyle`.
 The `UIAlertController` can be used to present different types of popups.
-By choosing the `.ActionSheet` option, we create a popup that get's displayed from the bottom edge of the screen.
+By choosing the `.ActionSheet` option, we create a popup that gets displayed from the bottom edge of the screen.

 After the initial set up, we add different `UIAlertAction`s to the Alert Controller.
 Each action will result in one button on the popup.